uozuAho/orgcat/readme.md

 # Other stuff:
-# to reproduce a concurrency bug:
+# to reproduce the concurrency bug that makes a new survey id unusable:
 seq 1 2 | xargs -n1 -P3 curl localhost:5056/survey/start/<some_new_id>
 ```